 Korean food is hearty, boldly flavoured and nutritious.
-Looks beautiful and is easy to make, perfect for Winter suppers.
+Looks beautiful and is easy to make, perfect for a tasty supper.

 Rice (bap) is central to the Korean meal.
 The word for rice is also the word for a meal.
 A bowl of steaming rice and a bowl of soup are always served to everyone at the meal, followed by varied shared side dishes.
 All dishes are served at the same time.
 There is no concept of separate courses.